EcoComplex/NetworkGolfoSanJorge/Appendices.md

 ---
-title: "Supplementary Information of the paper: Fisheries do not alter the structure but can change the stability of food webs"
+title: "Supplementary Information for the paper: Fisheries do not alter the structure but can change the stability of food webs"
+author:
+- Funes Manuela
+- Saravia Leonardo A.
+- Cordone Georgina
+- Iribarne Oscar O.
+- Galván David E.

 output: pdf_document
 engine: xelatex
 bibliography: Red_GSJ.bib
 ---

 ## Formulas for the network properties